interledger/rfcs/0015-ilp-addresses/0015-ilp-addresses.md

 # ILP Addresses

 _ILP addresses_ provide a way route payments to their intended destination through a recursive series of hops, including any number of ILP Connectors.
 (This happens after the payment is set up on a higher level, such as [SPSP](../0009-simple-payment-setup-protocol/0009-simple-payment-setup-protocol.md).)
+Addresses are not meant to be user-facing, but allow several ASCII characters for easy debugging.

 Addresses can be subdivided into two categories:

 - **Destination Addresses** are complete addresses that can receive payments.
 A destination address always maps to one account in a ledger.
 (It can also provide more specific information, such as an invoice ID or a sub-account.)
 Destination addresses MUST NOT end in a period (`.`) character.
-- **Prefix Addresses** are incomplete addresses representing a group of destination addresses.
+- **Address Prefixes** are incomplete addresses representing a group of destination addresses.
 Many depths of grouping are possible: groups of accounts or sub-accounts, an individual ledger or subledger, or entire neighborhoods of ledgers.
-Prefix addresses MUST end in a period (`.`) character.
-Payment setup protocols MUST reject payments to prefix addresses.
+Address prefixes MUST end in a period (`.`) character.
+Payment setup protocols MUST reject payments to address prefixes.

 Both types of address usually contain one or more period characters as separators.